-- Cash Reserve Account to be maintained at 5.5% of the outstanding aggregate notes' balance of class B and C. To be built up over the first 13 months by setting aside EGP 1,193,077 monthly until the final maturity of class A. Any used amounts will be replenished in the following month. - 2.
+- 1. Cash Reserve Account to be maintained at 5.5% of the outstanding aggregate notes' balance.
+To be built up over the first 3 months by setting aside EGP 4,924,200 monthly until it reaches EGP 14.77 million.
+Following the amortization of Tranche A, the liquidity reserve will be adjusted monthly to remain at 5.5% of Tranche B and C outstanding balance.
+Any used amounts will be replenished in the following month. - 2.
 Senior transaction fees and expenses, such as servicing, custody, listing, rating, advertising fees, etc. - 3.
 Coupon of class A, B and C notes quarterly during the first 13 months, and monthly thereafter. - 4.
 Principal amortization of the most senior outstanding tranche, whereby Tranche A will follow a predetermined quarterly amortization schedule.
 Tranche B and C will follow a monthly pass through amortization schedule, in which the amount of principal amortization in any given month will equal the current month cash inflows less the amounts under (1), (2), and (3) above.

 Given the sequential senior subordinated structure of the transaction, Class B note holders will only start receiving principal repayments after the full amortization of Class B notes (no later than 13 months after the transaction close).
 Class C note holders will start receiving principal repayments after the full amortization of Class B and no later than 37 months after the transaction close.
-Class C note holders are to be fully repaid within 60 months from the notes' issuance date.
+Class C note holders are to be fully repaid within 61 months from the notes' issuance date.